gary-archer/oauth.websample.final/README.md

 ### Access Tokens in the Browser

 After OAuth processing is complete, access tokens are used by the SPA to call APIs directly.\
-We need to be vigilant about risks and mitigations so we follow a [Threat Model](https://authguidance.com/2019/09/08/ui-token-management)?:
+To be vigilant about risks and mitigations a [Threat Model](https://authguidance.com/2019/09/08/ui-token-management) is followed:

 - API and OAuth requests are sent from a web worker where they cannot be intercepted
 - A Content Security Policy is used to restrict domains where tokens or data could be sent